shaikhsohel0082/nodejsAuthenitication/README.md

 - Routes: It contains all routes.
 - Views: It contins all file which render UI to browser.

+## Note:

+Captcha verification(I am Not Robot) will not work on LoacalHost.

 ## Getting Started

 1. Clone the project.